-We often joke about making a casserole on the Canadian Budget Binder Facebook page and in some ways today’s recipe is just that and we’re using delicious beets.
+We often joke about making a casserole on the Canadian Budget Binder Facebook page, and in some ways, today’s recipe is just that: using fresh beets.

-The best part about beets is that this time of year you can buy them at the grocery store for a great price.
-If you fancy growing your own beets there are many varieties that you can consider.
+The best part about beets is that you can buy them at the grocery store or farmer’s market this time of year for a great price.

-Beets can be grown as your standard red or deep purple colour or even a golden-yellow or white beet.
+Beets can be grown as your standard red or deep purple color or even a golden-yellow or white beet.

-The varieties of beets differ around the world but some of the most popular beets are “Albino, Early Wonder, Red Ace and Ruby Queen just to name a few.
+The varieties of beets differ worldwide, but some of the most popular beets are “Albino, Early Wonder, Red Ace, and Ruby Queen, just to name a few.

-We love beets in our family any way we can get them but the tough part is coming up with beet recipes that provide variety for my family.
+We love beets in our family any way we can get them, but the tricky part is coming up with recipes that provide variety for my family.